rails/devcontainer/CONTRIBUTING.md

 ## Contributing new features

 The goal of this repository is to provide features for all common Rails dependencies.
-If you believe something is missing that would be valueable to the Rails community, please open an issue in this repository.
+If you believe something is missing that would be valuable to the Rails community, please open an issue in this repository.

 For specialized use cases, you can also create your own features.
 The devcontainer org's [feature starter repository](https://github.com/devcontainers/feature-starter) is the best place to start.